 QQI Component Maths 5N1833 (available as option in evening for learners requiring Maths for progression)

 €500 including QQI examination fees.
 (Medical card holders exempt from €250)

-Leaving Certificate or equivalent with a minimum of five passes, one of which must be a modern European Language.
+Leaving Certificate or equivalent with a minimum of five passes, one of which must be French.
 Mature students are exempt from Leaving Certificate requirement.
 All applicants are interviewed.

 - Professional guest lecturers

 CCOC QQI Level 6 Advanced Certificate in Tourism and Hospitality 6M5012

 Excellent progression opportunities to UCC and other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 Past students have gone on to Arts in UCC, Applied Languages (UL), Business and language (CIT) etc. See Progressions for details.

 Job openings for European Studies students can be found in all industry sectors where good langauage and communication skills are required.
 Administration and business sectors where knowledge of European culture and politics is desirable, tourist facilities, contact centres .
 All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.

 I studied Language and European studies at the Cork College of Commerce from 2014-2015, and it was the best choice I ever made.
 I am now studying in UCC and I definitely wouldn’t have got here without this amazing course.
 The best year of my life was spent at the Cork College of Commerce!